TsaiHao/time-series-correlation/README.md

 # time-series-correlation
-Some algorithm to calculate correlation between time series
+Some algorithms to calculate correlation between time series

 ## LoCo